A Star Is Born (2018 film): Box office

-A Star Is Born grossed $215.3 million in the United States and Canada, and $220.9 million in other territories, for a total worldwide gross of $436.2 million, against a production budget of $36 million.
+A Star Is Born grossed $215.3 million in the United States and Canada, and $220.9 million in other territories, for a total worldwide gross of $436.4 million, against a production budget of $36 million.
 Deadline Hollywood calculated the net profit of the film to be $178.1 million, when factoring together all expenses and revenues, making it the tenth most profitable release of 2018.

 In the United States and Canada, A Star Is Born grossed $1.35 million from select Tuesday and Wednesday night screenings, and $15.8 million on its first day, including $3.2 million from Thursday night previews.
 It went on to debut to $42.9 million for the weekend and finished second at the box office, behind fellow newcomer Venom.
-The film remained in second place in its second, third and fourth weekends, grossing a respective $28 million, $19.3 million and $14.1 million.
+The film remained in second place in its second, third and fourth weekends, grossing $28 million, $19.3 million and $14.1 million, respectively.
+Scott Mendelson of Forbes cited A Star Is Born and Bohemian Rhapsody as rare examples of adult-skewing Oscar-season releases that became breakout commercial hits in 2018, arguing that A Star Is Born absorbed much of the October audience for adult-oriented films while several other awards contenders underperformed.
 In the film's tenth weekend of release, following the announcement of its five Golden Globe nominations, the film made $2.5 million (up 38% from the previous week), including $800,000 from a limited IMAX run.
 In the film's 17th week of release, following its eight Oscar nominations, it was added back to an additional 777 theaters (for a total of 1,192) and made $1.3 million, an increase of 107% from the previous weekend.
 The weekend following its Best Original Song win at the Oscars, the film was added to 490 theaters (for a total of 1,235) and made $1.9 million, a 209% increase from the previous weekend.

 Outside North America, the film was released concurrently in 31 other countries, and made $14.2 million in its opening weekend; its largest markets were the United Kingdom ($5.3 million), France ($2.1 million) and Germany ($1.9 million).
 Additional countries followed, with Japan not seeing a release until December 21.
-The international box office for the film was substantial by the end of October 2018 despite being outpaced by the film Venom at the foreign box office.
-Variety magazine summarized the international performance stating: "A Star Is Born continues to do monster business of its own.
-The acclaimed musical drama starring Bradley Cooper and Lady Gaga generated an impressive $22.8 million from 75 overseas markets, bringing its tally to $74.7 million overseas and $201 million globally.
-A Star Is Born opened in Australia with $4.7 million in 536 venues, as well as Hong Kong with $629,000 in 58 locations.
-Top holdovers include the United Kingdom ($3.9 million on 846 screens), Italy ($1.5 million on 614 screens), and France ($1.5 million on 353 screens)".
+The film displayed particularly strong holds in the United Kingdom, where it rose to first place in its second weekend without declining from its opening-weekend gross, and remained atop the box office the following week.
+In Australia, it debuted at number one with $4.8 million, which Screen Daily reported as Warner Bros.' largest opening in the market that year to that point.
+By the end of its theatrical run, its largest international markets included the United Kingdom ($38.0 million), Australia ($23.7 million), France ($17.2 million), Japan ($13.4 million) and Germany ($10.6 million).